YudakovAlex/Copy_M3U_Playlist_Files/README.md

 # m3u_files_extractor
+This is comand line application, works on Linux and Windows, haven't tested on Mac.
-Copy all songs from playlist into the folder.
-Parameter - name of m3u file.
+Copies all songs from playlist into the folder with the name of playlist.

+Single parameter - path to the m3u file.